whowechina/musec_pico/README.md

 <img src="doc/main.jpg" width="80%">

+There're two versions.
+Musec Pico uses 52mm spinners and Musec Pico+ uses 74mm spinners.
+They have the same structure and function the same.

 Features:
 * It's small but closely replicates the feel of the arcade controller.
 * Built-in "spacebar" pedal.